Enez: Antiquity

 The mythical and eponymous founder of the ancient Greek city of Ainos/Aenus was said to be Aeneus, a son of the god Apollo and father of Cyzicus.
 Another mythical ruler, named Poltys, son of Poseidon, entertained Heracles when he came to Aenus.
 On that occasion, Heracles slew Poltys' insolent brother Sarpedon on the beach of Aenus.
 According to Strabo, Sarpedon is the name of the coastline near Aenus, so both Poltys and Sarpedon would appear to be eponyms.

 The Suda suggests that the first settlers were Greeks from the Alopeconnesus and later more settlers came from Mytilene and Kyme which agrees with what Harpocration had written.

 Presumably because of the similarity of the names, Virgil had Aeneas founding the city after the destruction of Troy.
 A surer sign of its antiquity comes from the Iliad, where Homer mentions that Peirous, who led Troy's Thracian allies, came from Aenus.

 Herodotus (7.58) and Thucydides say Aenus was an Aeolian colony.
-Pseudo-Scymnus and Scymnus Chius (696) say that the colonists came from Mytilene on Lesbos Island, while Stephanus Byzantius says they came (also?) from Cumae.
+Pseudo-Scymnus and Scymnus of Chios (696) say that the colonists came from Mytilene on Lesbos Island, while Stephanus Byzantius says they came (also?) from Cumae.
 According to Strabo (p.
 319), a more ancient name for the place was Poltyobria while Stephanus says it was also called Apsinthus.

 As a subject ally of Athens, Aenus provided peltasts at the Battle of Sphacteria in 425 BC and sent forces to the Sicilian Expedition in 415.

 During the Hellenistic period Ainos changed hands multiple times.
 After a spell of Macedonian rule, the city passed to Lysimachos of Thrace after the death of Alexander the Great, and was subsequently taken by the Seleucid Empire after his defeat and death at the Battle of Corupedium in 281 BC.
 It then became a possession of the Ptolemaic Kingdom, when it was captured as a result of the Third Syrian War around 246 BC, it was subsequently captured by Philip V of Macedon in 200 BC, and later by Antiochus the Great, who lost it to the Romans in 185 BC, whereupon the Romans declared Aenus a free city.
 It was still a free city in the time of Pliny the Elder.